theSeafarer/straightForward/README.md

 # TODO
 - [ ] write up some bloody tests
+- [ ] ability to ignore unknown fields
 - [ ] support for heterogeneous arrays in JSON
 - [ ] use `scientific`?
 - [ ] maybe benchmarks?